 In Taiwan, although there is no lack of local studies of child development and childhood education, long-term follow-up studies of child development are still quite rare.
 Since most of the existing local studies are small-scale -- they are conducted by individual researchers and often have a small sample from a single district, it is difficult to gain a comprehensive picture of how children in Taiwan develop in childhood.
 Due to small sample sizes, limited inferences can be made, fewer applications in education can be found, and the study results cannot fully inform policy makers.
 Also, data collected by a single study is hard to form connections with data gathered by other studies, which means data cannot easily be accumulated or circulated.
 Thus, creating a database is a good solution to this problem.
 An online database that collects complete long-term data of child development from a large, representative sample in Taiwan is useful for people who need the data, like scholars and government officials.
 Maximum benefits can be achieved if data is sustainably stored in the database and is shared among many users.

-Thus, with the financial support of the Ministry of Science and Technology, the Center for Educational Research and Evaluation and the Department of Human Development and Family Studies of NTNU formed a research team with domestic scholars from fields such as child development, early childhood education, family education, educational psychology, early intervention, clinical medicine, and research survey and invited senior scholars in related fields in Taiwan to be consultants, working together to build a domestic child development database.
+Sponsored by the Ministry of Science and Technology, the KIT project (Kids in Taiwan: National Longitudinal Study of Child Development and Care) is conducted in partnership between the Center for Educational Research and Evaluation of NTNU, the Department of Human Development and Family Studies of NTNU, and a consortium of researchers from a wide range of disciplines, including child development, early childhood education, national education, family education, educational psychology, early intervention, clinical medicine, research survey, educational measurement, and information engineering.
+Also, some local senior scholars in related fields are invited to be the project consultants.